 “I prefer the old masters; by which I mean: John Ford, John Ford and John Ford.” – Orson Welles

 One can, in retrospect, suspect/speculate the win for both Ford as Best Director and for How Green Was My Valley for Best Picture had a lot to do with the mood of the nation.
 A war was in our midst, uncertainties about the future loomed.
 So it’s easy to see why many feel that the film preference went to one with a message of hope, a film about the importance of tradition and family ONLY because of the state of the country.
-However, I defend the choice of the Academy that year.
+However, I defend the choice made by the Academy that year.
 Having recently watched both How Green Was My Valley and Citizen Kane is succession, I am confident the better film won for Best Picture even if I stand alone as an outcast for the crime of sacrilege.

 I make this claim, by the way, knowing well comparisons are absurd.
 Two films could not be more different from the very first shot.
 One engulfs you into warmth like a blanket on a cold evening.
 The other stops you in your tracks with a definitive, “NO TRESPASSING” from the onset.
 And don’t get me wrong, I watch Citizen Kane and “oooh and ahhh” like everyone else.
 I recognize its genius through the many moments of awe-inspiring shots and exchanges.
 Despite the following quote by the director, Welles clearly pushed the limits in many ways with this film, “I think it is always a tremendously good formula in any art form to admit the limitations of the form.”
 As a non-expert I can see he didn’t “limit” his art in the film as he did with all his endeavors, stopping only at bringing us physically into the film because he didn’t find a way to do it.
 His work is not subtle.
 And it has impact.
 Further, Citizen Kane‘s in-your-face telling of the intriguing tycoon’s story is not easily forgotten.
 I don’t discount any of it.
 However, so has all those things the heart-warming How Green Was My Valley, which conveys a coming-of-age story that spans several decades in a Welsh mining town.
 Sound simple?
 Remember it’s directed by John Ford.
 How Green is replete with tradition and ceremony and the complexities of life – joy, sorrow and all in between.

 I’ll add that what “bothers” me about Citizen Kane, for lack of a better word, may well be the reason it is such a memorable film.
 I think of Kane much as I do real-life politics and the importance of name-recognition for a politician.
-It is the greatest gift, if it comes by virtue of a personality, and the greatest acquisition if it comes about my effort.
+It is the greatest gift, if it comes by virtue of a personality, and the greatest acquisition if it comes about by effort.
 However, during a public relations quest to get the masses to recognize a candidate’s name as a “brand” there is always the danger of tipping the scale toward over exposure.
 Now the recognizable candidate is an annoyance.
 Kane tips the scale toward narcissism for me.
 A Welles narcissism and a blurring of Kane and Welles that is a bit annoying.
 I said it.